jakobzhao/web-crawler/README.md

 A word cloud will help you understand what twitter users have talked during the collecting time period and within the specific crawling geographical region.

-## 5. Deliverable
+## 4. Deliverable

 You are expected to walk through this instruction, execute the two pieces of python scripts, and more importantly, develop your own crawler to collect some data from the web.
-Ideally, this data will be related to research question you have stated in your [statement of intent](../01_intro/soi.md).
+Ideally, this data will be related to research question you have stated in your statement of intent.

 To submit your deliverable, please create a new github repository, and submit the url of the GitHub to the **Canvas Dropbox** of this practical exercise.
 The file structure of this github repository should look like below.